Imagine a

 With your support, this area and surrounding areas can be restored to native Mediterranean landscape, teeming with life from tiny no see ‘ums to critically endangered apex predators.

-Wild, native species and breeds; sorriaia horses (an almost extinct breed of wild horse, native to the region), wild boar, roe and red deer, visiting Iberian lynx, Bonelli's eagle, short-toed snake eagle, black and griffon vulture.
+Wild, native species and breeds; Algarvian goats, native to the region, wild boar, roe and red deer, visiting Iberian lynx, Bonelli's eagle, short-toed snake eagle, black and griffon vulture.

 Portugal has seen a reduction in wild habitats and species over the past half century, over-hunting and certain sanitary laws have seen a decline in species that are still abundant in Spain.
+With a dramatic increase in summer fires, the need for restoration of the wild is greater than ever!
 Over the past decade, this has been turned around by effective species conservation projects, but there is still a need to revive, restore and protect wild habitats.

 URBAN REWILDING - MAKING OUR CITIES GREENER